 Each 3 s.h. course is taught by a Tippie College of Business faculty member.
 Course topics and faculty leaders vary from session to session.
 Check with a UPO advisor to determine how credit applies to major, elective, or the International Business Certificate requirements.

-Depart US: Thursday, December 27, 2012 (no early admission to housing provided)
+Depart US: December 27, 2016 (no early admission to housing permitted)

 Undergraduate Program Office

 1111 University Capitol Centre

 The program headquarters and classroom is located near the Bloomsbury district of London, providing excellent access to central London destinations such as the West End theatre district, Parliament, Trafalger Square, and other locations of interest.

 Students are housed in shared rooms in fully-furnished apartments in central London within walking distance of the classroom.
 The apartments include a living area, kitchen, and bath, and laundry facilities are available in the building.

 Students will make their own travel arrangements with advice and information provided by the program coordinators.
 Students arriving within a designated window of time will be met at Heathrow airport and transported to their apartments in central London.

 Students are advised NOT to purchase tickets until the program's status is confirmed.
 In late September, students will be informed whether there is sufficient interest to offer the trip.
 Instructions for purchasing tickets will be shared at that time.

 Those with valid passports already should check the expiration date.
 Passports must be valid for at least 6 months PAST the anticipated return to the U.S. from studying abroad, i.e., through July 2018.